alexeygrigorev/rag-agents-workshop/README.md

                 print()
                 result = do_call(entry)
                 chat_messages.append(result)
+                has_tool_calls = True

             elif entry.type == 'message':
                 print(entry.content[0].text)
                 print()
-                has_messages = True

-        if has_messages:
+        if not has_tool_calls:
             break
 ```

-It's also possible that there's both message and tool calls,
-but we'll ignore this case for now.
-(It's easy to fix -
-just check if there are no function calls, and only then
+We only exit the inner loop if there are no function calls.
-ask the user for input.)
+In this case, we ask user for the next input (or "stop").

 Let's make it a bit nicer using HTML: